 Lang Co beach is located in a romantic city called Hue.
 Just 24 km from Bach Ma National Park, it is an attractive stretch of white sand with 8 km length.
 The bay is a perfect spot for many types of beach tourism such as swimming, scuba diving, sunbathing, fishing… Additionally, you can also find attractive luxury resorts along the beach.
 Besides, it is well known for colorful coral reefs, lobsters, and the diversity of seafoods.
 From the bay, it is convenient to visit other places such as Hai Van pass, Bach Ma Mountain, and Lap An Lake.
 The best time to visit Lang Co is from December to March.

 9.2.
 Thuan An Beach

-Thuan An Sea was ranked by King Thieu Tri as one of the 10 most beautiful senses in Hue.
+Thuan An Beach was ranked by King Thieu Tri as one of the 10 most beautiful senses in Hue.
 The beach is about 13km to the east of Hue Imperial Citadel.
 The coastline is around 12km long with cool and fresh sea water.
-Although Thuan An Sea has all the potentials to become a popular spot for tourism industry, it is fortunately kept unspoiled until now.
+Although Thuan An beach has all the potentials to become a popular spot for tourism industry, it is fortunately kept unspoiled until now.
 If you are a person who likes to explore the natural beauty and wish to escape the hustle and bustle of the city center, this would be the perfect place for you.
 Bring a tent for a beach picnic with you friends or family, but don’t forget to clean your waste before leaving!

 10. Admire the Refindness of Hue Royal Theatre